lucasbusso/CHALLENGES/SeventhChallenge--FrontEndMentor/README-template.md

-# Frontend Mentor - Clipboard landing page solution
+# Frontend Mentor - Four card feature section solution

-This is a solution to the [Clipboard landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/clipboard-landing-page-5cc9bccd6c4c91111378ecb9).
+This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents